vertexproject/synapse/docs/synapse/devguides/orch_kubernetes.rst

 users are using TLS end to end to connect to Optic.

-Passwords used for doing inter-service communications are stored in Kubernetes Secrets and are interpolated from environment variables form Telepath URLs when needed.
+Passwords used for doing inter-service communications are stored in Kubernetes Secrets and are interpolated from environment variables to form Telepath URLs when needed.
 To keep these examples from being too large, passwords are shared between services.

 The following examples make the following assumptions: